opulo-inc/docs/docs/openpnp/v4/calibration/2-connect-to-machine/index.md

      ![Align over center of bottom camera](images/30-align-over-center-of-bottom-camera-gif.gif)<br/><br/>
     * Right click on the bottom camera's feed and select `Show Image Info?` to enable the image info card.
 This will give you the brightness histogram of the image.<br/><br/>
      ![enable the image histogram](images/31-show-histograph-gif.gif)<br/><br/>
-    * Use the histogram as a general guide rather than a precise measurement—it’s a helpful tool but not exact.
+    * Use the histogram as a general guide rather than a precise measurement.
+It’s a helpful tool but not exact.
 For the best results, refer to the comparison photos below, which show examples of 'too bright,' 'too dark,' and 'good exposure' to help you fine-tune your settings after using the histogram.
     * In the next step, we'll be aiming for a **sharp peak on the right side** and a larger **cluster to the left** in the histogram.
 See the image below for reference.<br/><br/>
      ![a good histogram](images/32-good-exposure-with-histogram.webp)<br/><br/>
     !!!
 Warning "🚨 Important 🚨"
-        The reference image above is just an example—**your histogram may look very different** depending on lighting conditions, camera placement, and other environmental factors. **Do not try to match it exactly.** Instead, focus on achieving the key characteristics: a distinct peak on the right and a noticeable cluster, or peak, to the left.
+        The reference image above is just an example. **Your histogram may look very different** depending on lighting conditions, camera placement, and other environmental factors. **Do not try to match it exactly.** Instead, focus on achieving the key characteristics: a distinct peak on the right and a noticeable cluster, or peak, to the left.
 Adjust gradually until the image is clear and well-exposed.

 1. **Set the Correct Exposure**.
     * Adjust the exposure slider, or enter varying manual exposure values, to ensure the camera can clearly detect the dark hole in the nozzle tip for calibration.
-The exposure should be balanced—bright enough to distinguish the nozzle tip from the background but not so bright that the hole becomes difficult to detect.
+The exposure should be balanced.
+Meaning, bright enough to distinguish the nozzle tip from the background but not so bright that the hole becomes difficult to detect.
 Aim for a setting where the brightest areas are visible but do not appear completely white, and the darker areas remain well-defined.
 Use the following images as a reference for adjusting exposure:<br/><br/>
      ![exposure too high](images/33-exposure-too-high.webp)<br/><br/>
      ![exposure too low](images/34-exposure-too-low.webp)<br/><br/>
      ![exposure correct](images/35-good-exposure.webp)<br/><br/>